wasurocks/csv-to-pojo/README.md

 1. **Upload CSV**: Drag and drop or click to select your CSV specification file
 2. **Map Columns**: Use the column mapping interface to map your CSV columns to required fields:
-    - The system automatically detects common column patterns
+    - Columns are automatically mapped using fuzzy matching
     - Manually adjust mappings using the dropdown selectors
     - Required mappings: Field Name and Data Type
 3. **Configure**: Set API title, version, and Java package name